 On the third level of digitalization (Barras 1986, 1990), technology in education is seen as an object of learning and not merely a tool for teaching, learning, interaction and innovation (Korhonen & Lavonen, 2017).
 Moreover, the digi-pedagogical competence required of teachers in the 21st century includes teachers' epistemic knowledge of digitalisation, for instance, teachers' knowledge and beliefs (Ertmer et al., 2014) about digitalisation, digital technology, and the aforementioned's teaching benefits, as well as its impact on society.
-Additionally, teachers' awareness regarding digitalization, overall technological development, technologies are important factors in developing teachers' epistemic knowledge regarding digitalisation (Korhonen et al, 2022).
+Additionally, teachers' awareness regarding digitalization, overall technological development, technology itself and increased awareness and increased competence in innovative technologies are important factors in developing teachers' epistemic knowledge regarding digitalisation (Korhonen et al., 2022).
 These have an impact on teachers' attitudes towards digitalization in the educational context (Korhonen et al., 2021) and the teachers' ability to innovate with technology and adapt its use in a pedagogically meaningful way (Korhonen & Lavonen, 2017).